Public Parks and Venues

 Mexico Beach Pier - CLOSED DUE TO RENOVATION

 The City Pier offers areas for fishing and places to just sit and enjoy the beautiful view.
 Restrooms facilities are also available.
 There is no charge for fishing or visiting our pier.
 Click here to review canal rules.

 Sunset Park is located right on the beach and offers picnic areas and plenty of parking.
 Restrooms facilities are also available.
 Click here to review beach rules.

 Under the Palms Park is located on the east end of town.
-The park includes a walking path and restroom facilities.
+The park includes a walking path and playground.